Here's What Donovan Mitchell Tweeted About Klay Thompson

 The Golden State Warriors defeated the Cleveland Cavaliers 96-82 in San Francisco on Sunday, and they had Klay Thompson back for the first time in over two years.

-Donovan Mitchell of the Utah Jazz sent about a tweet about the return of Thompson, and his tweet can be seen embedded below.
+Donovan Mitchell of the Utah Jazz sent out a tweet about the return of Thompson, and his tweet can be seen embedded below.

 The Warriors improved to 30-9 with the win, and are tied with the Phoenix Suns for the top seed in the Western Conference.